Merkoba/Hue/configuration.md

 "global_settings_default_warn_before_closing"
 > Default setting of whether it should warn before closing the application/tab.

-"global_settings_default_chat_display_percentage"
->Default percentage of the width the chat area will have in new rooms.

-"global_settings_default_tv_display_percentage"
->Default percentage of the height the tv will have in the split media area in new rooms.

-"global_settings_default_tv_display_position"
->Default position the tv will have in the split media area in new rooms. (top or bottom)

 "global_settings_default_show_image_previews"
 >Whether image links get a preview on the chat area by default.
 This only works with certain links, including direct Imgur links.